 Ingredients for Tempeh Bacon

-Garlic and onion powder — Both are technically optional, but I love the depth of flavor they add.
+- Garlic powder and onion powder — These add a depth of flavor that I absolutely love in this vegan tempeh bacon.
 They make the marinade even more savory.

 How to Cook Tempeh Bacon